 The Benefits of Using Managed WordPress Hosting for Your Enterprise Site

 You’ve heard the rumors and seen the stats.
-WordPress powers over 42% of all websites, easily making it the most popular CMS today.
-Beyond a large percentage of market share, it’s also promoted as a solution for any type of website, from personal blogs to professional businesses.
+WordPress powers more than 43% of all websites, easily making it the most popular CMS today.
+Beyond a large percentage of market share, it’s also useful as a solution for any type of website, from personal blogs to professional businesses.

 But, is it right for your enterprise site?

 Switching your brand’s site to a new CMS isn’t an easy decision to make.
 But WordPress offers some incredible benefits, making it the ideal solution for large-scale brands and enterprise marketing teams.

 So, why is WordPress the best CMS for enterprise sites?

 - It’s much more than a blogging platform, capable of handling millions of site visitors, eCommerce products, and security concerns.